 You don’t have to worry about creating partitions on your own.
 It automatically creates an ESP partition for UEFI.

 It uses the rest of the disk space in creating a single root partition.
 The root partition (normally) has a 2 GB of swapfile.
-You don’t need to create a separate swap partition and if the need be, you can increase the size of the swapfile.
+You don’t need to create a separate swap partition and if they need to be, you can increase the size of the swapfile.

 The root partition also has the boot directory for grub related files.
 It also contains the home directory that is used for storing user related files like documents, pictures, music, videos, downloads etc.

-The procedure shown here works for Ubuntu and all other distributions based on it such as Kubuntu, Xubuntu, Lubuntu, Ubuntu Budgie, Linux Mint, Linux Lite etc. The screenshot might look a little bit different but the steps are basically the same.
+The procedure shown here works for Ubuntu and all other distributions based on it, such as Kubuntu, Xubuntu, Lubuntu, Ubuntu Budgie, Linux Mint, Linux Lite etc. The screenshot might look a bit different, but the steps are basically the same.

 Install Ubuntu by replacing Windows and other operating systems

-- A USB of at least 4 GB in size.
-You can also use a DVD.
+- A USB of at least 8 GB in size, preferred.